-Amounts received prior to satisfying the revenue recognition criteria are recorded as deferred revenue in the Company's balance sheets.
+Amounts received prior to satisfying the revenue recognition criteria are recorded as deferred revenue in the Company's unaudited condensed consolidated balance sheets.
 If the related performance obligation is expected to be satisfied within the next twelve months this will be classified in current liabilities.